 With its dissociative properties, ketamine is sometimes prescribed in low doses as an analgesic.
 Ketamine appears to offer pain relief, which makes it a good choice for post-surgical care in some cases, particularly after minor surgical procedures.

 When used recreationally, ketamine is associated with health risks, including death.
-Users who fall into a K hole may not come out as they went in.
-Ketamine has also been implicated as a date rape drug owing to the paralyzing effects that it can produce.
+Users who fall into a K-hole may not come out as they went in.
+Ketamine has also been implicated as a date rape drug owing to the paralyzing effects it can produce.
 The drug also has addictive properties.
 Someone who abuses ketamine can become addicted to it and is unlikely to stop using it without formal addiction treatment.